DianaTolstyga/Picture-recognition-project/README.md

-# plan-span
+# Image recognition
-its a markdown file in this repository
+This tools helps to make a picture recognition based on certain parameters.